nest/nest-simulator/doc/index.rst

 **Know which model you need?**
+    NEST comes packaged with a large collection of neuron and synaptic plasticity models.
-    You can find a list of all models implemented in NEST in our :doc:`model directory <models/index>`.
+    You can find a list of all available models in our :doc:`model directory <models/index>`, or select a model category by clicking one of the images:

-    Please note that each neuron or synapse model available in NEST is a single entity.
-If your research demands a combination of features that are available in `different` models, our built-in models may not be for you.
-In this case you should check out `NESTML <https://nestml.readthedocs.io/en/latest/>`_ to
-    learn about how to create your own.

 .. raw:: html